Instagram Data

 - Implementation: A user signs up and provides their Instagram username.
 The service calls the

-for the page header.
-It then displays a clickable grid of the user's latest posts by using the URLs provided in theuser_posts
+/v1/user_infoendpoint.
+It uses theprofile_pic_urlandusernamefor the page header.
+It then displays a clickable grid of the user's latest posts by using the URLs provided in theuser_postsarray, linking each image to the corresponding Instagram post URL.

 How it Works: Endpoints & Response

 The API uses two primary endpoints: one for retrieving user-level data and another for retrieving specific media data.
-A valid apikey
+A valid apikey is required for all requests.

 User Endpoint: GET /instagram/v1/user_info